Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_2_the_castle_of_glass_arguments/page13.md

 # Page 13

-We pause to notice where a thought might crack.
+We test the glass with soft tools first.
-We add a gentle rule so everyone stays safe.
+No sharp edges, only gentle taps and questions.

-// Code Task: glass_rule_p13() → RESULT: "Stub."
+// Code Task: soft_tools_p13() → RESULT: "Stub."
-[Illustration: Hairline crack on a glass pane, soft gloves nearby; calm twilight.]
+[Illustration: Children using padded tools to gently tap a glass bridge, everyone watching closely.]